centminmod/centminmod/README.md

 Fastest method of install and allows fully unattended installation.
 Just type this command as root user in SSH on a fresh CentOS 7 server.
 Installation should take between 15-30 minutes on a fast server or up to 50-70 minutes on a slower server depending on server specs and your server's network connectivity and download speed.

-As at July 1, 2024, Centmin Mod versions are undergoing a transition version branch wise:
+As at July 1, 2024, Centmin Mod versions are undergoing a transition version branch wise.
+February 15, 2025 update with 132.00stable which changes from MariaDB 10.4 default to MariaDB 10.6 LTS default:

-1. Previous 124.00stable is now moving to 131.00stable.
-131.00stable is essentially based on the well tested 130.00beta01 branch.
-All development and changes made in 130.00beta01 are now in 131.00stable.
+1. Previous 124.00stable is now moving to 132.00stable.
+132.00stable is essentially based on the well tested 130.00beta01 branch.
+All development and changes made in 130.00beta01 are now in 132.00stable.
 2. A new 140.00beta01 branch has started and this is also based off of 130.00ebat01 branch but with additional development and code to eventually support EL8+ operating systems like CentOS 8, Alma Linux 8 and Rocky Linux 8.
 This branch will take over from 130.00beta01 as the development beta branch.
 EL8+ operating system support is now officially supported.

-### For latest 131.00stable install
+### For latest 132.00stable install

 Centmin Mod installers for fresh AlmaLinux or Rocky Linux operating system based servers with minimum 4GB installed memory requirements.